Ed1123/100-days-of-code/r2-log.md

 **Thoughts:** Feeling a lot better.
 I haven't done much today.
 Playing Zelda, reading articles, trying to fix the problem with my mouse and reviewing a master in CS ($15k!).
 But I feel good.
 I hope I can fix my scheduled soon.

+### Day 58: June 21, 2020 (Coding tests)

+**Today's Progress**: I finished implementing the code of the problem, but I was unable to test it yet.
+I was trying to implement a test reading from stdin and capturing stdout, but for now it didn't work.
+Tomorrow I'll make it work.

+**Thoughts:** Feeling good again :).
+I managed to wake up early and it is not that late yet to be finishing my code.
+Also it was a very productive day.

 ### Day : June , 2020 ()